Skip to content

 Using the API

-This tutorial walks through the API's capabilities, starting with a broad overview of your parks and progressively narrowing down to individual trail visualizations.
-By the end, you'll know how to query parks and trails, generate visualizations, and build a 3D elevation profile for a specific trail.
+This tutorial walks through the API's capabilities, starting with a broad overview of your parks and narrowing to individual trail visualizations.
+By the end, you'll know how to query parks and trails, generate visualizations, build a 3D elevation profile for a specific trail, and use natural language search.

 The tutorial assumes you've completed the Getting Started guide, run the full data collection pipeline, and have both Docker services running.

 Tip: Don't want to set up locally?
-You can try the data query endpoints on the live demo.
+You can query the data endpoints on the live API demo, or explore the data through the Streamlit web app, which is a client of this API.
 In the examples below, replace http://localhost:8000 with https://seanangio-nps-hikes.onrender.com.
-Note that visualization endpoints (maps, elevation charts, etc.) are only available locally.
+Note that visualization endpoints and the natural language query endpoint (/query) are only available locally.

 Orient yourself